 - Warringah Mall

-Local Daycares are often looking for spare clothes to provide the children when needed.
+Local Daycares are often looking for spare clothes to provide for the children when needed.
 A great place for unsaleable clothes to get a second life.

 King Cotton coordinates the recycling and reuse of clothing in Australia.
 Collection bins are located across the North Shore, including Macquarie Park, Hornsby, Chatswood, and Ryde.
 Find your closest collection point.

-Towels & Bedding
+Where to donate Towels & Bedding

 Drop off location: Kemps Creek Shelter, 1605 Elizabeth Drive, Kemps Creek.
 Call (02) 8899 3333 to discuss possible drop-offs at local branches.